eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ```

 !!! caution
     When using [duarouter](duarouter.md) with input files containing distributions, the output files will contain a fixed route and type for each vehicle and the distributions will be gone.
-This is to ensure that the each vehicles route will fit its sampled `vClass` when using the input files with [sumo](sumo.md)
+This is to ensure that each vehicles route will fit its sampled `vClass` when using the input files with [sumo](sumo.md)

 # Stops and waypoints